Anthony-S-Chen/Anthony-S-Chen.github.io/_pages/Projects.md

     <p class="project-meta"><em>Jan.
 2022 - Jun.
 2022</em></p>
     <p class="project-abstract">
       <strong>Robotics and Artificial Intelligence for Nuclear (RAIN) and RAIN+.</strong>
-      Proposed a reinforcement-learning-based control approach for two classes of optimal pure state transition problems for closed quantum systems.
+      Proposed a reinforcement-learning-based control approach for two classes of optimal pure state transition problems for closed quantum systems: i) when the target state is an eigenstate, and ii) when the target state is a superposition pure state.
     </p>
     <p class="project-funding"><strong>Funding Source:</strong> EPSRC</p>
     <p class="project-funding"><strong>Amount:</strong> GBP £12,800,000 (RAIN); GBP £1,980,000 (RAIN+)</p>